carbon-language/carbon-lang/docs/design/values.md

 case where the values can usefully be kept in machine registers.
 We also specifically encourage a mental model of a `const &` with extra efficiency.

+The actual _representation_ of a value when bound, especially across function boundaries, is [customizable](#value-representation-and-customization) by the type.
+The defaults are based around preserving the baseline efficiency of C++'s `const &`, but potentially reading the value when that would be both correct and reliably more efficient, such as into a machine register.

 ### Comparison to C++ parameters

 While these are called "values" in Carbon, they are not related to "by-value"